-Well, it’s really an art, and being an artist, you should know what wood to use in Pizza oven to pull out the best aroma, crispiness, savor, appetite, and whatnot.
-Nature, with its ultimate richness of resources, has given humans hundreds of thousand wood species to use as fuel.
+Well, it’s really an art, and being an artist, you should know what wood to use in the Pizza oven to pull out the best aroma, crispiness, savor, appetite, and whatnot.
+Nature, with its ultimate richness of resources, has given humans hundreds of thousands of wood species to use as fuel.

 But in the case of a firewood oven, what is the best wood for pizza oven?
 I mean, pizzerias consider OAK wood for pizza oven as the best and hottest burning wood.

 However, only Oak wood has 600 species in the world, so which to choose for your purpose?